Purpose & Staff

 The following roadways have been identified as traffic enforcement priorities:

-- The 50 Street corridor, which is not only the main access point for the majority of businesses in the Town, but also used by a significant portion of out-of-town travelers.
+- The 50 Street corridor, which is not only the main access point for the majority of businesses in Beaumont, but also used by a significant portion of out-of-town travellers.

 - Patrols of 50 Street and 50 Avenue during the peak times of congestion during the morning and evening traffic rush of commuters.